mooxphp/moox/_apps/tallui-website/README.md

 </p>

-# TallUI Full
+# TallUI Website

-This is a Laravel 9 app with all TallUI packages installed.
-Use it to explore TallUI, test features or to start your own project with TallUI.
+This is the TallUI Website.
+You can clone this repo and run it locally to see, how our website was built.

 ## Requirements